yukinogatari/TheOtherRoles-GM/README.md

 |----------|:-------------:|
 | Lovers Spawn Chance | -
 | Chance That One Lover Is Impostor | -
-| Both Lovers Die | Whether the second Lover suicides, if the first one dies
+| Both Lovers Die | Whether the second Lover suicides when the first one dies
 | Lovers Can Have Another Role | If set to true, the Lovers can have a second role
+| Lovers Can Win With Crew | When false, the Lovers are treated as a separate team.
+(True: original TheOtherRoles behavior.)
+| Lovers Tasks Are Counted | Whether the Lovers' tasks count toward overall task completion.
 -----------------------